-Each of Trinity Biotech's principal subsidiary undertakings incorporated in Ireland (refer to Item 18, Note 30) is registered as a private company limited by shares under the Companies Act 2014.
-Pursuant to Irish law, Trinity Biotech must maintain a register of its shareholders.
-This register is open to inspection by shareholders free of charge and to any member of the public on payment of a small fee.
-The books containing the minutes of proceedings of any general meeting of Trinity Biotech are required to be kept in Ireland and are kept at the registered office of the Company and are open to the inspection of any member without charge.
+Each of Trinity Biotech's principal subsidiary undertakings incorporated in Ireland (refer to Item 18, Note 31) is registered as a private company limited by shares under the Companies Act 2014.
+Pursuant to Irish law, Trinity Biotech must maintain a register of its members.
+This register is open to inspection by members free of charge and to any individual on the payment of a small fee.
+The books containing the minutes of proceedings of the general meetings of Trinity Biotech are required to be kept in Ireland and are kept at the registered office of the Company and are open to the inspection of any member without charge.
 Minutes of meetings of the board of directors are not open to scrutiny by shareholders.
-Trinity Biotech is obliged to keep proper accounting records.
-The shareholders have no statutory right to inspect the accounting records.
-The only financial records, which are open to the shareholders, are the statutory financial statements, which are sent to shareholders with the annual report.
+Trinity Biotech is also obliged to keep proper accounting records.
+Shareholders have no statutory right to inspect the accounting records of the Company.
+The only financial records, which are open to the members, are the statutory financial statements, which are sent to members together with the annual report.
 Irish law also obliges Trinity Biotech to file information regarding certain events relating to the Company (such as changes to share rights, changes to the board of directors etc).
 This information is filed with the Companies Registration Office in Ireland and is open to public inspection.
-The Articles permit ordinary shareholders to approve corporate matters in writing provided that the relevant resolution is signed by all the members for the time being entitled to vote and attend at general meeting.
-A general meeting can be convened by ordinary shareholders which hold not less than 50 per cent of the paid up share capital of the Company carrying the right of voting at general meeting forthwith upon the deposit of a requisition signed by ordinary shareholders holding not less than one-tenth of the paid up capital of the Company carrying the right of voting at general meetings of the Company.
-Trinity Biotech is generally permitted, subject to company law, to issue shares with preferential rights, inc
+The Companies Act 2014 permits members to approve corporate matters in writing provided that the relevant resolution is signed by all the members for the time being entitled to vote and attend at general meeting.
+A general meeting can be convened by members which hold not less than 50 per cent of the paid up share capital of the Company carrying the right of voting at general meeting for this provided that the required to convene a general meeting for this provided that the provided by members holding not less than one-tenth of the paid up capital of the Company are required to convene a general meeting of the Company.
+Trinity Biotech is generally permitted, subject to Irish company law, to issue shares with prefer